graalvm/workshops/vscode-tools-for-micronaut/README.md

 * Create a new Java class in the `com.example.controller` package: `RunTaskController.java`.
 * Replace the contents of the new controller, `RunTaskController.java` with the code snippet above.
 * Run the application using the Micronaut Activity view.
 * Open the `ENDPOINTS` panel in the Micronaut Activity View.
 Click on the new endpoint, `/runtask`.
-Call it suing the REST Query Composer window.
+Call it using the REST Query Composer window.
 What do you see in the application output in the terminal window?
 * Stop your application.
-* What esle can you do with the Expression Language support?
+* What else can you do with the Expression Language support?
 Where else would you use it?
 Please make a note.

 ## 6 - Work with an Oracle Database